Quadratic Equations in Hyperbolic Groups are NP-complete: Quadratic equations in free products

 Now, we go back to $\Gamma'$.
-Let $K_1, \cdots K_m$ be connected subgraphs of $\Gamma'$ such that each $K_i$ is labeled by elements of some free factors and has no less than two edges.
-We assume that if $K_i$ and $K_j$ are labeled by elements of the same free factor, they are not sharing any edges nor any vertices.
-By applying the above process to each $K_i$ we get the statement of the theorem.
+Let $K_1, \dotsc, K_m$ be connected subgraphs of $\Gamma'$ such that each $K_i$ is labeled by elements of some free factor and has no less than two edges.
+We assume that if $K_i$ and $K_j$ are labeled by elements of the same free factor they do not share any edges, nor any vertices.
+Let $\bar U_1,\cdots ,\bar U_m$ be normal forms of elements $U_1,\dotsc,U_m$.
+By applying the above process to each $K_i$, it follows that $\bar U_1,\dotsc,\bar U_m$ can be obtained from a multi-form of genus $g$ over the free product by a permissible substitution.
+This proves the proposition.

 \end{proof}

 {\bf Proof of Theorem \ref{th:5}.}